zaid-armouti/git_projects/README.txt

-First attempt for a git file using visila studio code.
+First attempt for a git file using visiual studio code.

 This line was added after the scond commit. it will be commit in the next few minutes ater adding few more lines.
 I am Zaid Armouti and i am still learning to use git and github.
 I am facing a problem using my machines terminal,